karinfdez/udacity-redux-todos-goals/README.md

 # udacity-redux-todos-goals
-Udacity nano degree program Redux Lesson
+This exercise is part of the Udacity nanodegree program Redux Lesson.
+It teaches how to get familiarized with Redux